 - Hold the leg in the stretched position until the cramp stops.

 - Apply heat to muscles that are tight or tense.

 Some people use supplements, such as magnesium, to reduce muscle cramps.
 However, a 2020 review that looked at older adults concluded that they were unlikely to benefit from this treatment.
 For other contexts, such as pregnancy, there is not enough evidence to show whether supplements help.

 Stretching before bedtime may help, but evidence is limited.

 No medication is likely to prevent leg cramps.

 If a severe cramp leaves a muscle feeling tender, an over-the-counter (OTC) painkiller may help.

-If the cramp is in the calf muscle you can try these:
+Stretching exercises may help.
+If the cramp is in the calf muscle try the following stretches:

-- Lean forward against the wall with your arms outstretched and your hands flat on the wall.
+- Lean forward against the wall with the arms outstretched and the hands flat on the wall.
 Keep the heels on the ground.

 The following measures may also help prevent leg cramps.